manudavidos/ROOK/README.md

-# ROOK
+# ROOK | Room Availability Checking Service

-Room Availability Checking Service
+Please use the rook_dev branch to make edits